cjohnsoncruz/dlx56_mPFC_1p_SohalLab/README.md

 The `data/` directory contains sample files used by notebooks (e.g., `.parquet`, `.xlsx`, `.csv`, `.mat`).
 For full analyses, ensure the expected inputs are present or update paths in the notebooks accordingly.

 ## Reproducibility notes
-- Windows async: `code/main.py` sets a Windows selector event loop policy for compatibility with notebook execution.
-- Paths: All save paths were updated to be repository-relative to avoid reliance on Google Drive letters.
+- Paths: All save paths are repository-relative.
 - Determinism: Some analyses may involve randomness (e.g., resampling).
-Seed control is not enforced globally unless specified inside notebooks/utilities.
+Seed control is specified inside notebooks but not enforced globally.

 ## Troubleshooting
 - Figures not appearing in expected folders: